You’re looking to feel better and…

 …doing so over time has exhausted you emotionally, and your tolerance and patience is compromised.
 You’re stuck in the same situation, you simply have a hard time accepting or adapting to what is in front of you, and wish to increase your coping skills to manage all your commitments.

-Maribel has worked with individuals struggling with depression, anxiety, trauma, stressed family systems, and more.
-She works from a Cognitive Behavioral Therapy approach to help clients identify their thoughts and behavior patterns, which keep them stuck in the same cycle of emotional dissatisfaction.
+Our team has worked with individuals struggling with depression, anxiety, trauma, stressed family systems, and more.
+We use different modalities, such as Cognitive Behavioral Therapy, to help clients identify their thoughts and behavior patterns, which keep them stuck in the same cycle of emotional dissatisfaction.

 Are you adapting to a life stage?